system-zero/system-zero/data/docs/zs.md

     - Multiline mode
     - UTF8-support
     - History set/load/save
-    - FileName Completion and specific to this system, Command and Argument
+    - Filename, and specific to this system, Command and Argument tab completion.
-      completion.

-      Tab completion is performed on an empty line or when the cursor is at the end
-      of the line.
       Command completion is triggered at the beggining of the line or when the cursor
       is at the command token.
       Argument completion is triggered when the last character is a dash (-) which it